-Applicants must demonstrate that they have a local connection to be considered for registration on the housing waiting list.
+Applicants must demonstrate that they have a local connection to be considered for registration on the St Albans Council's Housing Register.
 For an applicant to be considered as having a local connection to the St Albans Council's district they must qualify under one or more of the following grounds:

 - Applicant or joint applicant's usual residency is in St Albans District by the applicant's choice.
 This must have been for a minimum period of 3 consecutive years immediately prior to applying for housing.
-Please note that applicants in hostel accommodation in St Albans District or applicants without a fixed abode will not be considered to meet the residency requirements. - Applicant or joint applicant is currently in permanent employment in the St Albans District for 16 hours or more a week and has been for a minimum of 12 months immediately prior to applying for housing. - The applicant is an existing social housing tenant in St Albans District. - Applicants with a housing need that can demonstrate a local connection through close family living in St Albans will be considered eligible under special circumstances only.
-Close family includes parents, brothers, sisters, sons or daughters who are over 18 and they must have lived in the district for the last 10 years immediately prior to the housing application being made. - Where the Council agrees that there are special circumstances.
+Please note applicants without a fixed abode will not be considered to meet the residency requirements. - The applicant is an existing social housing tenant in St Albans District. - Applicants with a housing need that can demonstrate a local connection through close family living in St Albans will be considered eligible under special circumstances only.
+Close family includes parents, brothers, sisters, sons or daughters who are over 18 and they must have lived in the district for the last 10 years immediately prior to the housing application being made.